youngunghan/youngunghan/README.md

 I am currently pursuing my Ph.D. at **Seoul National University**.
 I am driven by the potential of data and algorithms to create tangible impact and innovation.

-- I’m currently working on **Medical AI & Railroad Science & Computer Science**
+- I'm currently working on **Medical AI & Industrial AI & Railroad Science & Computer Science**
-- I’m looking to collaborate on **Open Source AI Projects**
+- I'm looking to collaborate on **Open Source AI Projects**
 - Ask me about **Python, PyTorch, C++**

 <br>